rmb938/ansible_openstack/README.md

 * SQL Database
   * Install & Configure MariaDB on a FreeBSD Jail
 * Message Queue
-  * Install & Configure RabbitMQ on Ubuntu
+  * Install & Configure RabbitMQ on a FreeBSD Jail
 * Memcache
   * Install & Configure Memcache on Ubuntu
 * Keystone